AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

     fontFamily: {
       sans: ['"Open Sans"', 'sans-serif']
     }
+    backgroundColor: {
+      subtitle: '#F5F5F5',
     }
+    borderRadius: {
+      radius4: '50%',
     }
+    ...
+  }
+}
 ```

-You should avoid this option for all but the smallest changes.
+However, you should avoid this option for all but the smallest real-world changes.
 For example, if you plan to use the Venia base theme with only a few custom colors and fonts, this option may be fine for your needs.
 However, if you are going to make several style changes or plan to rotate through different themes (seasonal or otherwise), use option 2.

 ### Option 2: Create your own theme presets